matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 rely on origin_server_ts and mainline.
 As well as obviate the need to maintain a separate auth chain, and the difficulties that entails (like having to reapply the unconflicted state at the end).

+### Rejected Events

+We include rejected events in the "auth chain difference" as they can still be used to effect the ordering of events.
+This in turn means care must be taken to filter rejected events out when applying the iterative auth checks.

+Note that no events rejected due to failure to auth against their auth chain should appear in the process, as they should not appear in state.

 ### Attack Vectors